kianzohoury/machina-labs-sol/README.md

 ### Define Model Architecture
 The models I designed for both tasks share the same general encoder-decoder, transformer-based architecture.
-Compared with sequence-to-sequence translation models that typically use an encoder-decoder transformer structure, the models I designed are more

-Yes, that’s correct.
-Encoder-decoder transformer architectures for point clouds are indeed more similar to vanilla CNN autoencoders than to autoregressive transformers.
-Here’s why:

-Non-Autoregressive Output: Like CNN autoencoders, point cloud transformers process the entire input as a whole and output a full set of points simultaneously.
-They aren’t generating one point at a time in a sequential, autoregressive fashion as transformers do for text generation or sequence-to-sequence tasks in NLP.

-Set-Based Encoding: The transformer encoder in point cloud models captures relationships among points within a cloud without requiring an inherent order (similar to CNNs, which treat the spatial arrangement in images as a grid rather than a sequence).
-This approach aligns more with CNNs, where feature maps capture spatial or relational structure rather than sequential dependencies.

-Permutation Invariance: Point cloud transformers, like CNNs, are designed to handle permutation-invariant data, which is critical for unordered data like point clouds.
-CNN autoencoders achieve this through spatial filters, while transformers achieve it through self-attention layers that relate points to each other independently of order.

-Reconstruction-Based Loss: The loss functions used in point cloud models, such as Chamfer Distance or Earth Mover’s Distance, resemble the reconstruction-based losses in CNN autoencoders (e.g., mean squared error) rather than token-based cross-entropy losses typical in autoregressive models.

-So, transformer-based point cloud models share much more in common with CNN-style autoencoders—focusing on capturing spatial or structural relationships rather than autoregressively generating ordered sequences.

-By nature, point clouds are unordered, so
+Compared to sequence-to-sequence translation models that typically use an encoder-decoder transformer structure, the models I designed are instead functionally similar to vanilla CNN autoencoders.
+Instead of treating input/output data as sequences and iteratively generating tokens (points) in an auto-regressive fashion (aka next token prediction), I formulated the problem as a set-to-set translation problem (with a fixed output length) with the goal of reconstructing/generating new sets of point given their input sets.
+Furthermore, instead of wanting to maximize the likelihood of a sequence of token predictions, we want to minimize the reconstruction error for some predicted output (i.e. a point set), which is more in line with autoencoders.

+Since point clouds are unordered by nature, it made sense to use transformers, as they are permutation-equivariant (underlying computations of features are independent of their absolute orderings) without the use of standard positional encodings.
+Not only are transformers extremely powerful and easy to scale, but also highly-suited for learning complex relationships and long-range, global dependencies between points in a set, via the self-attention mechanism:

+$$Attention(Q, K, V) = \text{Softmax}(\frac{\text{Q}\text{K}^{T}}{\sqrt{d_{k}}})\text{V}$$

+where $\text{Q}$, $\text{K}$, and $\text{V}$ are called query, key, and value vectors, which are computed via matrix multiplication with learnable model parameters, i.e. $\text{Q} = QW^Q$, $\text{K} = KW^K$, and $\text{V} = VW^V$, where $\text{K} \in \mathbb{R}^{d_k \times d_{model}}$, $\text{Q} \in \mathbb{R}^{d_k \times d_{model}}$, $\text{V} \in \mathbb{R}^{d_v \times d_{model}}$.
+Note that in our case, we will keep things simple and choose $d_{model} = d_k = d_v$.
+The underlying computation of the attention output for transformers allows each point to "attend" to all other points in a point set, and in this way, capture spatial/geometric relationships without explicitly computing things like relative distances or nearest neighbors (although encoding schemes that incorporate these can help boost performance as well).

-For both tasks, I felt it was necessary to include a decoder on top of an encoder,  and the general idea of an autoencoder is to utilize an encoder for feature extraction and a decoder for reconstruction.
+For both tasks, the general idea was to utilize the encoder for feature extraction and decoder for reconstruction.
 The specific architecture I implemented for point cloud completion is inspired by [PoinTr](https://github.com/yuxumin/PoinTr), while the denoising model is a simpler, more general encoder-decoder transformer model.

-that I chose leverages transformers as they are highly adaptable beyond natural language tasks, including vision and geometric data such as the types of data (i.e. point clouds) we're dealing with.
-The idea behind using transformers is two-fold: (1) they are extremely powerful and easy to scale, as we can increase the depth of the model with a single line of code in PyTorch; (2) and more importantly, they utilize self-attention, which is a highly important concept that allows the model to learn potentially global/long-range dependencies, on top of local contextual information of point clouds and the objects they describe.
-Self-attention is defined as:

-$$\text{Softmax}(\frac{\text{Q}\text{K}^{T}}{\sqrt{d_{k}}})\text{V}$$

-where $\text{K} \in \mathbb{R}^{d_k \times d_{model}}$, $\text{Q} \in \mathbb{R}^{d_k \times d_{model}}$, $\text{V} \in \mathbb{R}^{d_v \times d_{model}}$ are learnable model parameters that are used in the computation of the attention output for each self-attention mechanism.

 #### CompletionTransformer
 The architecture for the point completion model consists of an encoder, decoder, and query generator.
 The encoder extracts spatial/geometric features, layer by layer, and those features are aggregated/summarized in a global feature map.
 The global feature feature is combined with the intermediate encoder features and fed into the query generator module, which initially generates a specified/fixed set of point embeddings.
 These "query" embeddings are then passed through the decoder layers, along with the encoder features as the keys/values, and processed together via cross-attention.
 The idea here is to guide the decoder in translating these initial query embeddings into the correct points that complete the point cloud, by attending to the local/global contextual information provided by the encoder at each corresponding layer.